Why Should You Go to College?

 You shouldn’t feel afraid or intimidated by anyone.
 You’re in the right place.
 My only advice for you today is to study, study and study, until our federal government pulls the plug, or gives us an identity.
 There are many opportunities out there for students like us.
 We only have to know who the best person to trust is.

-Once, I was told by one of the greatest teachers I have ever known that “the money comes whenever you’re ready to move forward.
+Once, I was told by one of the greatest teachers I ever known that “the money comes whenever you’re ready to move forward.
 You only have to study hard and prove you can make it.”

 The journey isn’t going to be easy.
 It won’t ever be.
 It’ll get hard and difficult.
 However, it’s your duty to make a better path for those who are coming behind you.
 It’s your duty to work hard and prove that it can be done.
 I believe that undocumented students work hard to prove that it can be done.